Related Articles

 Tips to Improve Your Credit Score Fast

-Jenius Bank Team1/9/2024 • Updated 4/4/2024
+Jenius Bank Team1/9/2024 • Updated 12/6/2024

-A high credit score may help you gain access to lower rates or exclusive offers.
+A high credit score may help you access lower rates or exclusive offers.
 Your credit score tells lenders a lot about your financial habits.
-High scores indicate responsible financial behaviors and may help you qualify for lower rates or exclusive offers.
-Low scores may make it harder to get approved for loans or credit cards or result in higher rates on these products.¹If your credit score is lower than you’d like, there are steps you could take to help improve it over time.
+High scores could indicate responsible financial behaviors and may help you qualify for lower rates or exclusive offers.
+Low scores may make it harder to get approved for loans or credit cards or result in higher rates on these products.1If your credit score is lower than you’d like, there are steps you could take to help improve it over time.

 Key Takeaways

-- Credit scores change over time and certain actions may cause your score to increase or decrease.
+- Credit scores change over time, and certain actions may cause your score to increase or decrease.

 - Making monthly payments on time, reducing your credit utilization, and consolidating debt may help you improve your score.